Great Bombay textile strike

-The Great Bombay Textile Strike was a textile strike called on 18 January 1982 by the mill workers of Mumbai under trade union leader Dutta Samant.
-The purpose of the strike was to obtain a bonus payment and an increase in wages.
+The Great Bombay Textile Strike was a textile strike called on 18 January 1982 by the mill workers of Bombay (now Mumbai) under trade union leader Dutta Samant.
+The purpose of the strike was to obtain a bonus payment and increase in wages.
 Nearly 250,000 workers of 65 textile mills went on strike in Mumbai.

 History of mills in Bombay

-Built in 1887, Swadeshi was Bombay's first textile mill, the first of the factories that spread over many parts of the island city in the next decades.
+Built in 1854 at Tardeo by Cowaszee Nanabhoy Davar (1815–73) and his associates, Bombay Spinning and Weaving Company was the first cotton mill to be established in Bombay.
+It was the first of the factories that spread over many parts of the island city in the next decades.
 Rastriya Mill Mazdoor Sangh was the officially recognized union of the Mills.
-By 1982, a new militant union leader by the name of Datta Samant had arrived on the scene.
-Earlier he had got major wage increases for workers of Premier Automobiles and a section of the mill workers were hoping for the same.
+By 1982, a new militant union leader by the name of Dutta Samant had arrived on the scene.
+Earlier he had got major wage increases for workers of Premier Automobiles Limited and a section of the mill workers were hoping he could facilitate the same for them.
 The major difference between Premier Automobiles and the mills was that the former was a very profitable company and the mills were all sick units.
 Later that year Dutta Samant led the textile strike, over 240,000 people worked in Girangaon.